-The truth is, you never know what's behind a door until you open it and actually check it out for yourself.
-Coming to Massachusetts General Hospital (MGH), I only knew that it was a very prestigious organization with its fine doctors and cutting edge research.
+The truth is one never knows what's behind a door until you open it and check it out for yourself.
+Coming to Massachusetts General Hospital (MGH) in 1989, I only knew that it was a very prestigious organization.
 I remember saying during my interview that "I would like to retire here."
 My idealism has not changed.
-What did happen was that I opened these great doors and found it was quite different than what I had anticipated.
-To put it directly, I really expected to see more staffing and patient population diversity.
-Unfortunately, diversity only seemed to exist in certain departments within the hospital and essentially non-existent in management.
-This revelation has always troubled me but I was so busy the next couple of years that the thought of diversity laid dormant in my mind and heart.
+What did happen was that I opened these great doors, peeled away the layers and found it was quite different than what I had anticipated.
+To put it frankly for example, I really expected to see more diversity in the employee and patient population.
+Instead I observed that it only seemed to exist in certain departments within the hospital and essentially non-existent at the management level.
+This revelation has always troubled me but I was far too busy my first few years to give it much more thought.
+Thus my concerns regarding diversity or the lack thereof lay dormant.

 In the beginning of 1992, three years after walking through the great doors of MGH, the Director of my department appointed me to a newly formed task force whose charge was to create ideas for recruiting minority individuals into management positions.
 The hospital acknowledged its vulnerability and was asking for help.
 I was honored that I was chosen and appointed to such a hospital wide endeavor.
-Then I realized, who else could be so honored since I was the only one of color in my department.
-Nonetheless, I was determined to make the best of it.
+Then it occurred to me, who else could be so honored since I was the only one of color in my department?
+Nonetheless, I still felt honored and was determined to make the best of it.

 The first meeting of the "Minority Recruitment Task Force" as it was called back then was February 25, 1992.
 There were approximately fifteen of "us."
-So here we all were, and there at the head of table, convening the meeting, sat a well-meaning nurse of majority.
+So here we all were, and there at the head of table, convening the meeting, sat a well-meaning nurse who happened to be the only person not of color in the room.
 She wanted us to talk about why we thought it was difficult to recruit professional people of color to the MGH.
-She wanted the truth but people did not feel safe enough to give it to a management person who happened to be white.
-Nonetheless, we overcame our fear and managed to come up with a proposal for a minority administrative internship program.
-Inspired by the hospital's administrative fellow program, this program was primarily designed to help minorities already employed by the hospital to develop and advance into better management positions.
+She wanted the truth but people did not feel comfortable talking about it to a management person who happened to be white.
+Nonetheless, over a short period of time, we overcame our fear and shared our stories.
+We also managed to come up with a proposal for a minority administrative internship program which was inspired by the hospital's administrative fellow program.
+Our program proposal was primarily designed to help minorities already employed by the hospital develop and advance into better management positions.

 A Task Force is exactly what it denotes: A group of people brought together to work on a particular issue.
-We figured since our task was done, the task force would be disbanded.
-No so fast!
+We assumed since our task was done, the task force would be disbanded.
+Not so fast!
 During what was supposed to be our last meeting, we decided as a group we were going to appoint ourselves as a committee.
 The gavel was passed to me right in the middle of the meeting.
 Not knowing that this was going to happen, I had to come up with something quick to finish the meeting.
-The first item of business we discussed as a committee was to charge our name to reflect that we were now a committee.
-As of August 1993, we were no longer known as the Minority Recruitment Task Force, we were and proudly called the Alliance of MGH Minority Professionals, or AMMP.
+The first item of business we discussed as a committee was to change our name to reflect that we were now a committee.
+As of August 1993, we were no longer known as the Minority Recruitment Task Force; we were and proudly called the Alliance of MGH Minority Professionals, or AMMP.
+When I think back, we truly had a lot of nerve.

 I was appointed the first official chair in August 1993, and served until December 1995.
-Nathan Lee was appointed Vice-Chair; he did not complete his term.
-When I think back over the years, I would never had thought that AMMP would grow to be such a powerful committee within the MGH community.
-Now, I feel truly honored that I belonged to the original group of folks to form AMMP.
+Nathan Lee was appointed Vice-Chair; however left MGH before serving out his term.
+When I think back over the years, I never thought that AMMP would grow to be such a powerful committee within the MGH community.
+I feel truly honored that I belonged to the original group of folks to form AMMP.

 The first ever Chair of AMMP and a leader in diversity issues at MGH, Pamela Burton is currently Business Director for MGH Social Services.
 Pam will forever be remembered for her extraordinary insight and leadership.
 Her influence continues to be reflected today in diversity and multicultural initiatives around the hospital.